 Grand Hyatt Melbourne offers guests the option of valet parking for AUD $55 per night, per car.
 Entry is accessed via the Russell Street driveway, and the Concierge team will be pleased to assist you.

 Alternatively, the Wilson Parking undercover multi-level car park – conveniently located underneath the hotel – offers 24-hour parking.
 Access is via the Russell Street driveway and/or the car park entrance off Flinders Lane.
 The car park has a height restriction of 2.0 metres.
 Check the Wilson Parking website for full details and charges.

 The concierge and bell desk team are pleased to assist if you have any questions.
 To speak to one of the friendly team members, please contact 61 3 9653 4510 or email email@example.com

 Passport and VISA information

 All visitors to Australia must have a valid visa to travel to and enter Australia.
-Welcome letters can be requested following completion of Programme registration by emailing the Meeting Managers (contact details in footer of the website) following completion of Meeting registration.
-For VISA information please download the following information factsheet from the Australian Immigration Office.
+Welcome letters can be requested following completion of Programme registration by emailing the Conference Managers via firstname.lastname@example.org.
+For visa information please refer to the website of the Department of Home Affairs.

 Planning your travel